"Dealing with Darren was easy, he gave me all the information needed and feedback both ways was great!"

 Practise Your Speaking Tone

-Perhaps speak a little slower than you would normally (mirror the interviewers), and a little louder (but not too much).
-Position your webcam so that you can have a straight back and you are naturally sitting faced directly into the webcam.
-Speak clearly and be aware that if you're being interviewed from abroad there may be a few second time lag.
+Perhaps speak a little more slowly than you normally would (mirror the interviewers) and a little louder (but not too much).
+Position your webcam so you can sit with your back straight, facing it directly.
+Speak clearly and be aware that if you're being interviewed from abroad, there may be a few-second time lag.

 Smile When You Dial and Stay Calm!